Jeanj22/JeanC-Bootstrap-Portfolio/README.md

 # <Jean C  Bootstrap Portfolio>

-## A website dedicated to the portfolio of Jean C
+## Jean C Portfolio Website

 The motivation for this project was to create an interactive website to showcase my front-end web development skills.

 The website provides links to my work, resume and GitHub account.
-It was made using Bootrap 4 components.
+It was made using Bootstrap 4 components.